HOME • SEARCH • EMAIL • ABOUT

 • Antipneumonic Effect / Essential Oil / Leaves: Study evaluated the essential oil isolated from six Philippine plant species for in vitro growth inhibitory effect against pneumonia causing bacteria.
 Alpinia elegans and A. cumingii showed the most effective antibacterial potential against H. influenza with MIC of 256 µg/ml.
 GC-MS analysis showed caryophyllene epoxide to be the major leaf oil component of A. elegans.
 (8)

-Vapor Effect on Bioassays: Study of ethanol showed a broad spectrum of biological effects.
+Vapor Effect on Bioassays: Study of ethanol extract showed a broad spectrum of biological effects.
 Due to its volatility, conventional microplate-based bioassays can be significantly affected by the vapors.
 Study evaluated the antimicrobial, antioxidant and cytotoxic activities of three essential oils (Alpinia elegans, Cinnamomum iners, and Xanthostemon verdugonianus) one supercritical CO2 extract (Nigella sativa), and four plant-derived compounds (capsaicin,caryophyllene oxide, 8-hydroxyquinoline and thymoquinone).
 Results showed vapor transition to adjoining wells caused false-positive results of performed bioassays.
 (9)

 Availability